 And yet, the cloud is new and special.
 This was obvious five or six years ago when personal cloud products and services first appeared.

 Now it is mainstream.
-Microsoft recently underlined this wrapping its SkyDrive cloud service into Windows 8, Windows Phone 8 and the latest version of Microsoft Office.
+Microsoft recently underlined this by wrapping its SkyDrive cloud storage service into Windows 8, Windows Phone 8 and the latest version of Microsoft Office.

 Cloud computing changes work habits

 Cloud computing has changed the way we work.
 Many of us use it every single working day, storing and backing-up work documents on cloud servers.

 There are people who barely run any desktop productivity applications anymore.
 There’s no need.
 All the important data is available so long as you get a mobile data connection or a wi-fi signal.

 There are risks.
 Cloud services can, and do, go offline.
 Lock-in is real.